kindelia/Kindelia/WHITEBOOK.md

 account the rise of parallel processors, and the discovery of new data structures and algorithms that take advantage of beta-optimality.

-When it comes to Kindelia, though, its main role is to make functional programs and algorithms run natively, which directly reduces costs by ~434x compared to emulating them on stack machines such as the EVM.
+When it comes to K-Chan, though, its main role is to make functional programs and algorithms run natively, which directly reduces costs by ~434x compared to emulating them on stack machines such as the EVM.
 Other than raw performance, there are two additional characteristics that make it the ideal virtual machine